Prostate Cancer: Symptoms, Screening and Diagnosis

 Prostate Cancer Screening & Diagnosis

+Since there are no prostate cancer symptoms associated with the disease in its earliest stages, men should be tested regularly.
 An elevated Prostate Specific Antigen (PSA) is the most sensitive test to detect early prostate cancer.
 PSA is a protein that is made almost exclusively by the prostate.
 An elevated level of PSA in the blood may also occur because of benign prostatic enlargement or prostatic inflammation.
 Men with an elevated level of PSA in the blood should undergo biopsies of the prostate to determine whether or not they have prostate cancer.

 Once a man is diagnosed with prostate cancer, the Gleason score indicates how aggressive prostate cancer appears under the microscope.
 While the Gleason score indicates the aggressiveness of a prostate cancer, stage refers to the amount or volume of tumor present and whether or not the cancer has spread beyond the prostate to the lymph nodes or other parts of the body.